Abortion rights backers rally in anger over post-Roe future - NewsBreak

 Abortion rights backers rally in anger over post-Roe future

-Abortion rights supporters demonstrating at hundreds of marches and rallies Saturday expressed their outrage that the Supreme Court appears prepared to scrap the constitutional right to abortion that has endured for nearly a half-century and their fear about what that could mean for women’s reproductive choices.
+WASHINGTON — Abortion rights supporters demonstrating at hundreds of marches and rallies Saturday expressed their outrage that the Supreme Court will soon scrap the constitutional right to abortion that has endured for nearly a half-century and their fear about what that could mean for women’s reproductive choices.

-Incensed after a leaked draft opinion suggested the court’s conservative majority would overturn the landmark Roe v.
-Wade ruling , activists spoke of the need to mobilize quickly because Republican-led states are poised to enact tighter restrictions.

 In the nation’s capital, thousands gathered in drizzly weather at the Washington Monument to listen to fiery speeches before marching to the Supreme Court, which was surrounded by two layers of security fences.